MIT-SPARK/Kimera-VIO/docs/tips_usage.md

     - Running in parallel (default): `parallel_run=1`.
     - Running in sequential mode: `parallel_run=0`.
 Or, if using the example script, use the `-s` flag at commandline.
 - Log output in csv files: gflag `log_output=true`.
 Or, if using the example script, use the `-log` commandline argument.
 By default, log files will be saved in `output_logs` directory.
+- Running on slower hardware: We provide flags to scale certain parameters to decrease computational load (at the potential expense of accuracy):
+    - Fast mode: gflag `--fast`.
+This currently scales down the parameters `maxNumberFeaturesPerFrame` and `horizon`
+    - Faster mode: gflag `--faster`.
+This currently scales down the parameters `maxNumberFeaturesPerFrame` and `horizon` twice.

 ## Loop Closure Detector